usnistgov/BF/content/en/Info/Approach/BF Approach.md

 BF describes a _bug_ or a _weakness_ as an improper state and its transition.
 The transitions is to another weakness or to a failure.
 An improper state is defined by an (`operation`, `operand{{< sub "1" >}}`, `···`, `operand{{< sub "n" >}}`) tuple, for which at least one element is improper.

 The initial state (depicted in blue on Figure 1) is always caused by a bug; a code or specification defect within the operation, which if fixed will resolve the vulnerability.
 A propagation (intermediate) state (in light purple) is caused by at least one faulty (ill-formed) operand.
-The final state (in dark purple) -- the failure -- is caused by a final, exploitable error (a undefined system behavior), which usually directly relates to a CWE.
+The final state results in a final exploitable error (usually directly relates to a CWE) that leads to a failure.
 An error is the result of an improper state from the operation over the operands.
 It propagates to an improper operand for a next improper state.
 For example, on Figure 1, Operation 1 from Improper State 1 is improper, due to a Bug, and results in Improper Operand 2i, leading to Improper State 2.
 The last operation results in an Exploitable Error, leading to a failure.

 <br/>
  {{<img src="images/BF Models/BF Causation.svg" caption="Figure 1.
 BF Causality -- a bug or a weakness relates an improper state and its transition.
 The improper state is defined by an (`operation`, `operand 1`, `···`, `operand n`) tuple, for which at least one element is improper.The transition from that state is to another weakness or to a failure." >}}